Are you a member yet? Membership is open to all and is the first step towards accreditation.

 To learn any skill, you have to practice it.
 As a trainee CBT therapist, ideally you will be on placement during your training.
 For accreditation, you will need to have completed 200 clinical practice hours that are supervised by a BABCP Accredited Therapist or equivalent.

 Some courses provide the placements (e.g. IAPT courses), others you will have to find your own placement.

-Supervision of your placement hours provides a substantial element of your learning within training.
-Courses which provide supervision within the training may be able to do this in a more coherent way than courses where the supervisors are external to the programme.
-Live supervision (reviewing of audio or videotapes or sitting in a session) is required for accreditation and there is evidence that this enhances your learning and skills as a therapist.
-It is worth checking if this is required for any course in which you are interested.
+Live supervision (reviewing of audio or videotapes or sitting in a session) is essential for accreditation and there's evidence that this enhances your learning and skills as a therapist.
+It's worth checking if this is required for any course you are interested in.

-Both these are provided as part of the standard on accredited courses, and all supervisors are BABCP accredited practitioners on these courses.
+Both of these are provided on all accredited courses by supervisors who are BABCP all accredited practitioners.

 If you train on a course that requires less than this, you will need to complete the remainder before applying for accreditation.

 Many other post-graduate trainings have to be paid for by the student or sometimes are partly funded by a commissioner or employer.